in28minutes/java-cheat-sheet/README.md

 }
 ```
 #### Print Array Content
-LetÕs look at different methods in java to print the content of an array.
+Let's look at different methods in java to print the content of an array.
 #### Printing a 1D Array
 ```
 int marks5[] = { 25, 30, 50, 10, 5 };